 The pharmacy manager reported that patient safety meetings would take place on an ad-hoc basis to discuss any safety issues in the pharmacy and any learning from near misses or significant errors.
-Weekly huddles were used to discuss any important business updates.
+Adhoc meetings were used to discuss any important business updates.

-The staff reported that they kept their knowledge up to date by reading third party materials and would ask the pharmacist if they had any queries.
-Bulletins were regularly released from head office and staff would read these.
+The staff reported that they kept their knowledge up to date by in a variety of ways including reading pharmacy magazines and explained that they would ask the pharmacist if they had any queries.
+Bulletins were regularly released from head office and staff would read and discuss these.
+The pharmacist had recently completed sepsis training and reported that this had increased his awareness on how to recognise the early signs of this potentially life-threatening condition.

 Staff reported that they felt comfortable to approach the pharmacy manager or head office with any issues regarding service provision.
-There were targets in place in the pharmacy but the team explained that they did not feel any pressure to deliver these targets and that they would never compromise their professional judgement.
+There were targets in place in the pharmacy but the team explained that they did not feel any pressure to deliver these targets and that they would never compromise their professional judgement to do so.

-Principle 3 - Premises Standards met
+Principle 3 - Premises ✓ Standards met